barotto/libRocketDoc/pages/cpp_manual/decorators.md

 // @param[in] name The type of decorator desired.
 // @param[in] properties All RCSS properties associated with the decorator.
-// @return The decorator if it was instanced successful, NULL if an error occured. virtual Rocket::Core::Decorator* InstanceDecorator(const EMP::Core::String& name,
+// @return The decorator if it was instanced successful, NULL if an error occured. virtual Rocket::Core::Decorator* InstanceDecorator(const Rocket::Core::String& name,
                                                    const PropertyDictionary& properties) = 0;

 // Releases the given decorator.